 2000.
-AMATEUR STATUS 2000.1 The amate the intersch plies to those athletic activities which are recognized by the CHSAA as part of ogram. teur athlete is one who participates and competes in sport solely for the physical, and social pleasure that comes from playing a sport.
-2000.12 his/her/ ential condition of CHSAA athletic eligibility is that a student-athlete must maintain their amateur status.
-He or she may not compete for or accept cash for playing part or all aspects of a sport.
-An amateur may not sign a professional athletic t.
+AMATEUR STATUS 2000.1 The amateur rule applies to those athletic activities which are recognized by the CHSA the interscholastic program.
+2000.11 An amateur athlete is one who participates and competes in sport solely for the physical, mental and social pleasure that comes from playing a sport.
+2000.12 An essential condition of CHSAA athletic eligibility is that a student-athlete must maintain his/her/their amateur status.
+He or she may not compete for or accept cash for playing some part or all aspects of a sport.
+An amateur may not sign a professional athletic contract.
 NOTE: A professional is defined as being paid in any form for playing in an athletic contest, or if you sign a contract or verbally commit with an agent or professional sports organization.
+2000.2 image, an patents, pi MAGE & LIKENESS: Student-athletes will be prohibited from monetizing their name, d likeness with the use of their school's uniform, equipment, logo, name, proprietary roducts and/or copyrights associated with a CHSAA member school either in public, print nedia platforms. student-athlete forfeits their amateur status in a sport by signing a professional playing nd/or endorsement contract of monetary value or other compensation.
 Q1: May a high school volleyball player compete in a summer league against a team composed of high school coaches and officials?
 A1: Yes.
 Q2: May a student accept a savings bond or other form of delayed payment?
+A2: No.

-A2: No. Q3: May a high school athlete receive a fee for officiating in a recreation league in his/her/their sport?
-A3: Yes.
-Q4: May a high school diver accept money to perform a diving exhibition in a restaurant?
-A4: No.
+- Q3: May a high school athlete receive a fee for officiating in a recreation league in his/her/their sport? - A3: Yes. - Q4: May a high school diver accept money to perform a diving exhibition in a restaurant? - A4: No. - Q5: Is a student who has accepted money at any time for esport participation, eligible to participate on a high school esport team?
+This would include prize money or contract associated participating with any esports team. - A4: No.